Hi, I’m Bart and this is my second open access book entitled:

 const Vec = Vector

 If, for any reason, this book is not to your taste then feel free to visit, e.g. Adam Wysokinski’s the Big Book of Julia and choose a learning resource of your liking.
 Alternatively you may visit Rosetta Code web-page that contains over 1’000 programming exercises with solutions in different programming languages.
-Chances are many that of the exercises presented here are to be found there (not that I copied them, it’s just that they’ve been around for quite some time).
+Chances are that many of the exercises presented here are to be found there (not that I copied them, it’s just that they’ve been around for quite some time and I don’t even know whom should I give credit for them).

 Finally, just like in the previous book, I’ll try to write in a possibly simple (clarity over cleverness and performance) and correct manner.
 Still, I’m only human, so watch out for possible errors and bugs.
 Anyway, I hope the book will satisfy your appetite, it is available freely under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.